dracory/taskstore/README.md

 To create a task definition, you'll need to implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
 You can also extend the TaskHandlerBase struct for additional features.

 ### 5. How do I schedule a task to run in the background?
-Use the TaskEnqueueByAlias method to add a task to the background task queue.
+Use the TaskDefinitionEnqueueByAlias method to add a task to the background task queue.
 You can specify the interval at which the task queue is processed using the QueueRunGoroutine method.

 ### 6. Can I monitor the status of tasks?
 Yes, TaskStore provides methods to list tasks, check their status, and view task details.